“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 A hitch-mount bike rack attaches to the hitch on the rear of a car.
 They come in two main styles, hanging and platform, but have many variations.

-Hanging style bike racks suspend the bikes by the frame.
-They weigh less than platform style bike racks and are typically less expensive.
 They often require additional straps to prevent the bikes from swaying.
 They may require an adapter bar for some bikes, such as women’s bikes.

-Platform style bike racks support the bikes from the bottom.
-Although they can be more expensive than hanging style racks, they prevent swaying and can hold many different types of bikes.
+Although they can be more expensive than hanging-style racks, they prevent swaying and can hold many different types of bikes.
 They can also be easier to unload than hanging-style bike racks.

 Should I Buy a Hitch-Mount Bike Rack?

-A hitch-mount bike rack is best if you’re going to be using it a lot.
 It is great for vehicles with a hitch already installed and if you need a high bike capacity.
-It’s also great for long road trips because of their stability and access to the rear cargo door on certain bike rack models.
+It’s also great for long road trips because of its stability and access to the rear cargo door on certain bike rack models.

 Shop for hitch-mount bike racks on Amazon.